rishikeshsreehari/personal-blog/content/blog/the-hobby-i-forgot/index.md

 hiddenInHomeList: true

 cover:
-  image: "be-curious.webp"
+  image: "sand-collection.webp"
-  alt: "indie web carnival: affirmations"
+  alt: "sand collection"
-  caption: "A reflection on my lost hobby of collecting sand samples and how a writing prompt about 'take twos' unexpectedly brought back memories of something I'd completely forgotten.
-Written as my entry for June's IndieWeb Carnival."
+  caption: "a collection of various sands."
   relative: true
 ---

-*This is my entry on the topic ["Take Two "](https://www.nicksimson.com/posts/2025-indieweb-carnival-take-two.html) for June's [IndieWeb Carnival](https://indieweb.org/IndieWeb_Carnival) hosted by [Nick Simson](https://www.nicksimson.com/about/).*
+*This is my entry on the topic ['Take Two'](https://www.nicksimson.com/posts/2025-indieweb-carnival-take-two.html)  for June's [IndieWeb Carnival](https://indieweb.org/IndieWeb_Carnival) hosted by [Nick Simson](https://www.nicksimson.com/about/).*

 {{< dropcap >}}

-My mind was blank and I had no ideas when I sat down to write on the topic "Take Two" for this month's IndieWeb Carnival.
+My mind was blank and I had no ideas when I sat down to write on the topic ["Take Two"](https://www.nicksimson.com/posts/2025-indieweb-carnival-take-two.html?utm_source=rishikeshs.com) for this month's IndieWeb Carnival.

 {{< /dropcap >}}